snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 #### Prerequisites

 {{% notice tip %}}
-Complete our [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator if you don't have started collecting web data from your pages yet.
+Complete our [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator if you haven't yet started collecting data from your website.
 {{% /notice %}}

 **Tracking and Enrichment**